Khalil-BACHIRI/AltRx/README.md

 - **Hybrid medicine recommendation** using BERT embeddings and cosine similarity.
-- **Symptom Checker Chatbot** powered by a DistilGPT2 LLM to understand symptoms and suggest treatments.
+- **Symptom Checker Chatbot** powered by a GPT LLM to understand symptoms and suggest treatments.
 - **Medical Notice Summarizer** using DistilBART to simplify long drug descriptions.
 - **t-SNE-based clustering** to explore groups of similar medicines visually.
 - **Multilingual support** with automatic translation of symptoms from French to English.